ibm-cloud-docs/watson-assistant/api-client.md

 {: codeblock }
 {: java }

-The only change from the previous example is that we are now storing the context received from the dialog in a variable called `context`, and we're sending it back with the next round of user input:
+The only change from the previous example is that we are now storing the context received from the assistant in a variable called `context`, and we're sending it back with the next round of user input:
 {: javascript }

-The only change from the previous example is that we are now storing the context received from the dialog in a variable called `context`, and we're sending it back with the next round of user input:
+The only change from the previous example is that we are now storing the context received from the assistant in a variable called `context`, and we're sending it back with the next round of user input:
 {: python }

-The only change from the previous example is that we are now storing the context received from the dialog in a variable called `context`, and we're including it as part of the message options along with the next round of user input:
+The only change from the previous example is that we are now storing the context received from the assistant in a variable called `context`, and we're including it as part of the message options along with the next round of user input:
 {: java}

 ```javascript